mgeaghan-garvan/cromwell-kccg-mutect2-chip/README.md

 ## Usage:

-### Cromwell
+This pipeline can be run in several different modes:
+* Full pipeline: In this mode the entire pipeline will be run, starting with input BAM/CRAM files and performing somatic variant calling.
+Optionally, the VCF output can be further annotated with either Annovar or VEP.
+Additionally, CHIP variant detection can be run as a final stage of the pipeline, or can be run separately at a later time.
+* Panel of Normals creation: This mode generates the Panel of Normals (PoN) from a set of input files.
+Input can either be BAM/CRAM alignment files, or pre-called VCF files.
+* Annotation-only: The pipeline can be run in annotation-only mode to annotate pre-called VCF files.
+Both Annovar and VEP are available.
+* CHIP-only: CHIP variant detection can be run stand-alone on pre-called VCF files.

+The pipeline can also be run on several platforms:
+* Local HPC cluster: Currently this supports the Sun Grid Engine (SGE) HPC cluster at the Garvan using the Cromwell workflow manager.
+* Google Cloud Platform (GCP): This also uses the Cromwell workflow manager to manage running the pipeline remotely on GCP.
+* Terra: Terra is a GCP-based front-end that uses Cromwell in the background to run workflows.
+This pipeline can be run natively on Terra.
+* DNAnexus: DNAnexus is an Amazon Web Serivces (AWS)-based cloud platform.
+While it doesn't support WDL workflows natively, the dxCompiler software provided by DNAnexus can compile this script into a DNAnexus-ready workflow.

+### Running on the Garvan HPC and Google Cloud Platform

-For running the pipeline on the local cluster or the Google Cloud Platform, a Cromwell server must be first set up on the local cluster.
+For running the pipeline on the local cluster (SGE backend) or the Google Cloud Platform, a Cromwell server must be first set up on the local cluster.
 Cromwell handles orchestrating the pipeline and submitting each task to either the cluster or GCP.

-Cromwell is not required for running the pipeline on DNAnexus.
-For instructions for that platform, see below.
+Cromwell is not required for running the pipeline on DNAnexus or Terra.
+For instructions for those platforms, see further below.

-#### Configuring MySQL server
+#### Configuring a MySQL server
 If there is no MySQL server currently running on the cluster, run the following commands:
 ```bash
 # Choose an empty port number.